 In vitro studies and reanalysis of existing human-diver data have already yielded promising results that are directly applicable to humans in diving conditions.
 Machine-learning techniques may also aid in the prediction of symptoms such as seizures during hyperbaric oxygen therapy, and modeling can also improve the performance of dive computers to equip divers in avoiding DCS/DCI.
 Animals need not die to advance human health.

 What You Can Do

-Please urge the Navy and the U.S. Department of Defense to get in line with international standards and stop these deadly and pointless DCS/DCI tests in favor of superior, human-relevant, non-animal research methods.
+Please urge the Navy and the U.S. Department of Defense to get in line with international standards and ban the use of all animals in these deadly and pointless DCS/DCI tests in favor of superior, human-relevant, non-animal research methods.